kretes/xPlore/README.md

 ## Disclaimer

 THIS SOFTWARE IS PROVIDED AS-IS.
 NO WARRANTY PROVIDED, THE AUTHORS AREN'T LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY ARISING FROM THE USE OF THE SOFTWARE.

+## Code quality disclaimer

+This is a pet-project and a no-risk one.
+This is how I justify low quality of this code e.g. lack of unit tests.
+The code should be readable and the overall design is understandable - just - this is not a production-level code that I use to write professionally.